venugvis/waze-customer-churn/README.md

 A classification project to predict Waze user churn using Python and scikit-learn

-Status :  Under Construction (in progress)
+Status :  Under Construction (in progress!)